-After the SECC issues its approval-in-principle for the IPO, the issuer prepares and submits the terms and conditions, including the securities pricing to be approved by the CSX and then by the SECC.
-After the prospectus is registered and approved by the SECC, the newly issued securities (20% reserved for Cambodian individuals and 80% for the public) are offered to and subscribed by the public through securities underwriters, dealers and/or brokers.
+After the SECC issues its approval-in-principle for the IPO, the issuer must prepare and submit the terms and conditions, including the securities pricing to be approved by the CSX and then by the SECC.
+After the prospectus is registered and approved by the SECC, the newly issued securities are offered to and subscribed by the public through securities underwriters, dealers and/or brokers.
 The underwriter itself is required to subscribe the outstanding newly issued securities after the end of the subscription date, if any.
 At the end of the IPO, the issuer must register with the CSX so that its securities may be traded.